-Jesus was so very much more than an "innovator" but like, albeit in cosmic and eternal ways, other famous figures in history, Jesus changed things.
+Jesus was so very much more than an "innovator" but like, albeit in cosmic and eternal ways other famous figures in history, Jesus changed things.
 That is what our lesson from Matthew today is, in the final analysis about.
-We need to do a lot of digging to get at that message however, because it is couched in some of Jesus' most difficult, stringent words and warnings.
+We need to do a lot of digging to get at that message however, because it is couched in some of Jesus most difficult, stringent words and warnings.
 There is nothing polished in this address of our Lord, nothing warm and comforting.
-Jesus says that when he comes to a person, by means of the Holy Spirit, if that heart receives him, as John 1:12 "to all who received him, who believed in his name, he gives the power to become children of God - born of God."
+Jesus comes to a person, by means of the Holy Spirit, and if that heart receives him, as it says in John 1:12 "to all who received him, who believed in his name, he gave them the power to become children of God - born of God."

 Our Matthew lesson says that if a heart has received Jesus, then allegiances will change.
-This isn't an innovation by the way, it's a transformation.
 Family is not obliterated by Jesus - there are way too many passages in Scripture that extol the virtues and importance of family and family life, and Jesus is not contradicting them nor could he possibly here have been undoing the 4th Commandment to honor mother and father.
 But Jesus is saying our highest allegiance, as "children of God born not of flesh but of the Spirit" is God.

+And God changes us.
 The sort of change of which our Lord speaks cannot be limited to a word like "innovation" - it is much more decisive than that.
-It is total devotion to God things and that often means it will peel a person away from those who are not thus devoted.
-It is not the intent of Christ to divide, but it is, he says, the inevitable result of his inhabiting a person's heart and shaping a person's mind.
-This passage, which by reference to the family awakens in us thoughts of the 4th commandment, is instead about the 1st commandment - "I am the Lord your God, you shall have no other gods."
-This command, the most important of all, creates division because it calls for devotion.
+It is total devotion to God things and that, for better or worse, means it will peel a person away from those who are not thus devoted.

+It is not the intent of Christ to divide, but it was, he says, the inevitable result of his inhabiting a person's heart and shaping a person's mind.
+This passage, which obviously awakens in us thoughts of the 4th commandment, is really about the 1st commandment - "I am the Lord your God, you shall have no other gods."
+This command, the most important Jesus said, creates in this world division because it calls for devotion.